resourcepool/save-lora-trainer/course/LoRaWAN 101 Course.md

 LoRaWAN™ is a protocol specification based on the LoRa technology developed by the LoRa Alliance.
 It was originally developed by Cycleo of Grenoble, France, and acquired by Semtech in 2012.
-LoRaWAN targets the basic needs of LoRa usage for IoT by providing Addressing, Routing and Security.
+LoRaWAN targets the basic needs of LoRa usage for IoT by providing long-range, low-power and small data rate connectivity as much as Addressing, Routing and Security capability.

-It is aimed at providing long-range, low-power and small-data-rate connectivity, and used very frequently in IoT applications.
 LoRa uses license-free sub-gigahertz radio frequency bands like 169 MHz, 433 MHz, 868 MHz (Europe) and 915 MHz (North America).
 LoRa enables long-range transmissions (more than 10 km in rural areas) with low power consumption.
 The technology is presented in two parts: **LoRa**, the **physical layer** and **LoRaWAN** (Long Range Wide Area Network), the **upper layers**.

 ## LoRa PHY